SaiDunoyer/textclassificationFR/README.md

 # textclassificationFR
-Build French Text Classifiers
-In this project we will build different Text Classifiers to Classify texts in different categories.
+In this project we will build different French Text Classifiers to Classify texts in different categories.
-The texts are in French.

 First create a Conda virtual environment using: